eProsima/vulcanexus/docs/rst/tutorials/core/qos/partition/partition.rst

 ----------

 Fast DDS over Vulcanexus offers the possibility of fully configuring QoS policy through XML profile definition.
-This tutorial provides step-by-step instructions to modify the Partition QoS Policy and Endpoint Partitions Property Policy within the ROS 2 talker/listener demo.
+This tutorial provides step-by-step instructions to modify the Partition QoS Policy within the ROS 2 talker/listener demo (see `Partition QoS Policy <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/core/policy/standardQosPolicies.html#partitionqospolicy>`_).
-Those conform two ways of uing partitions to configure Fast DDS communication.
-(see `Partition QoS Policy <https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/core/policy/standardQosPolicies.html#partitionqospolicy>`_ and `Endpoint Partitions Property <https://fast-dds.docs.eprosima.com/en/latest/fastdds/property_policies/non_consolidated_qos.html?highlight=partitions#endpoint-partitions>`_).

 These two options allow the introduction of a logical partition inside the physical partition introduced by a domain.
 For a DataReader to see the changes made by a DataWriter, not only the Topic must match, but also they have to share at least one logical partition.

 Prerequisites
 -------------

+The first prerequisite is to have Vulcanexus Humble installed (see `Linux binary installation <https://docs.vulcanexus.org/en/latest/rst/installation/linux_binary_installation.html>`_ or `Linux instalation from sources <https://docs.vulcanexus.org/en/latest/rst/installation/linux_source_installation.html>`_)

 Please, remember to source the environment in every terminal in this tutorial.